 To find these kinds of dynamics, you must interrogate your idea.
 So the questioning begins -what if? what if? what if?
 Then what, then what?
 Keep flexible.
 Keep changing your viewpoint and possibilities, however ridiculous.
 Nothing is off the table at this point.
 Let your imagination fly.
 We are looking for characters and their actions to jump out.

 From my inspiration for Alfie, how can I deliver the sadness of death, but shoot it through with the joy and positivity that emerges from the grieving process?
 Aha!
 The grieving process.
-That’s action.
+That’s a journey.
 A character is grieving.
 And their life has been thrown out of balance by death.
 And a story that shows how to approach death and how to grieve is a good life lesson.
 This is all very promising.
 So my story will be a character arc from the depths of despair, but through grief, and recognising that they were fortunate to know the deceased, or through learning something from that death, they find a form of happiness or – ideally – they undergo character growth.
-This will need to be demonstrated; perhaps they use the death to help many other people.
+This will need to be demonstrated; perhaps they use the death to help other people.
 Along the lines of ‘Jesus died to save us all’.
 A story example like this is I Am Legend, in which Dr. Robert Neville discovers an antidote to a disease that is wiping out humanity.
 However, ultimately, he has to give his own life to save the world.

 I’m not sure my story will go that far, but we will see.
 Because the story is defined by death and grief it is most likely that the character journey will depict a positive arc.
-It might not though!
 An arc from death and grief to further tragedy would be perfectly valid, although I’m not sure I want to go there!
 Anyway, we will see!
 It is often the case in this exploration of your idea that the possibilities we find most repellent are showing you the most compelling and gripping direction to take… They repel because they have power.
 So keep your mind open and investigate all avenues.

 Excellent!
 So we have our basic premise.
 Mine will be a story about a person grieving a death.
 They will journey from lost, alone, bereft and devastated to some form of renewal; of hope, of benefit for others, and in doing so, will demonstrate to us in the audience how one should look after oneself through the process and ritual of grieving.